CaliforniaClean Truck Check

 Clean Truck Check certificate ensures that your vehicle or engine complies with California’s strict emission standards, allowing you to sell or operate your vehicle in the state.

 Once you complete the form and payment, you will typically receive your Clean Truck Check certificate within 72 hours, directly to your email.
+If the vehicle has not passed its emissions test yet, the certificate is issued only after a passing result is submitted by the testing facility.

 Have Questions?